trln/data-documentation/argot/questions_issues/subfields_3_and_i.md

 Please advise on modeling this across-MARC pattern in Argot:

 - When they occur, $3 and $i should display as labels on fields
+  - Most fields where $3 and $i are defined are repeatable and should be shown in the same order as they occur in the catalog record.
 - When present, $3 and $i should **not** be indexed as part of the content of the field
 - Neither $3 nor $i is required in any field -- they are used when necessary (see below for details)
  - $3 available for use in 77 MARC fields